Ungrateful (album): Commercial

 Ungrateful debuted in the United States at number 27 on the Billboard 200, with sales of around 17,000 copies in its debut week.
 This nearly matches the sales and chart rankings of their previous album, Escape the Fate, which charted at number 25 on the Billboard 200 with around 18,000 copies in its first week.
 Despite not charting as high on the Billboard 200 as their self-titled album did, Ungrateful charted at number 34 on the Australian charts, which is significantly higher than their self-titled, which charted at number 58.

 On smaller charts, the album debuted at number 2 on the U.S. Hard Rock albums chart, number 22 on the Top Digital Albums chart, number 6 on the Top Alternative Albums chart, number 7 on the Top Rock albums chart, and number 5 on the Top Independent Albums chart.

+In February 2026, their single "One for the money" was certified platinum on the RIAA.

 Critical response

 Ungrateful received mixed reviews from critics.
 On Metacritic, which assigns a normalized rating out of 100, the album currently holds a 56, indicating "mixed or average reviews".